giuseppesnf/GAMESTONK/README.md

-# GAMESTONK
+# All projects and files in this folder are related to my Degree's Master Thesis "The Role of Social Media in Short Selling Decisions.
+Empirical Evidence from US Listed Companies" (2022).

-All projects and files in this folder are related to my Degree's Master Thesis "The Role of Social Media in Short Selling Decisions.
-Empirical Evidence from US Listed Companies" (ask in private for full-text PDF).
+Ask in private for full-text PDF.

 For more info contact me at giuseppesnf@outlook.it